-Collegiate School writes to notify you of an incident that may affect the privacy of some of your information.
-We take this incident seriously, and this letter provides details of the incident, our response, and steps you may take to better protect against possible misuse of your personal information, should you feel it appropriate to do so.
+International Brotherhood of Electrical Workers Local # 5 ("IBEW") is writing to notify you of an incident that may affect the privacy of some of your information.
+Although we have no evidence of any identity theft or fraud occurring as a result of this incident, this letter provides details of the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it is appropriate to do so.